 6. But they’re so cute and furry!

-Depending on the agreement signed, most condominiums in key cities involve a pet policy which is clearly explained even before the selling of the condo unit.
+Depending on the rental law in the Philippines and the agreement signed, most condominiums in key cities involve a pet policy which is clearly explained even before the selling of the condo unit.
 Technically, having a pet is not grounds for eviction.
 However if your pet is damaging the property, a nuisance to other tenants or unit owners, and poses as a danger to other tenants, then the tenant owning the pet may be evicted.

 Like most reasons for eviction, a notice should be sent out beforehand, giving the tenant ample time to correct the mistake or violation done before finally being evicted.